muiruritrevor/airbnb-clone-project/README.md

 Guests can **search for available properties and make reservations** for specific dates.
 The system automatically prevents double bookings and ensures availability.

 ### **4. Payment Processing**
-Secure payment gateways allow guests to **pay for their bookings** using methods like credit cards or PayPal.
+Secure payment gateways allow guests to **pay for their bookings**.
 Transactions are encrypted to prevent fraud and unauthorized access.

 ### **5. Review System**
 Guests can **rate and review properties** based on their stay experience.
 Hosts receive feedback, helping improve property quality while guiding future guests in decision-making.